5th Variation and Language Processing Conference

 We plan to host the conference at University of Copenhagen with a mix of physical and virtual participation.

-In case of continued travel restrictions for international participants, it will be possible to attend the conference virtually, so please do not hesitate to submit your abstract.
+In case of continued travel restrictions for international participants, it will be possible to attend the conference virtually.